microsoft/botframework-solutions/templates/typescript/samples/sample-assistant/functional-tests/README.md

 ### 1. Virtual Assistant greets a new user

 > A user logs in the conversation and the Virtual Assistant sends the Welcome Card.

-### 2. QnA model provides a response to a user

-> A user logs in the conversation and execute the QnA model to respond to the user.

 ## Reference